-- Check the image brightness. - Note that it is recommended to play back the captured image on location to check the image brightness.
-If the subject looks dark, move nearer and shoot again. - Also shoot in other shooting modes.
-Since camera shake is prone to occur with night shots, shooting also with - Since camera snake is prone to occur with night shots, shooting also with <♠†> and <₱| is recommended.
+Check the image brightness.

+Note that it is recommended to play back the captured image on location to check the image brightness.
+If the subject looks dark, move nearer and shoot again.

+Also shoot in other shooting modes.

+Since camera shake is prone to occur with night shots, shooting also with <(¬, to the shoot occur with night shots, shooting also with the shoot occur with night shots, shooting also with night shots.